jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 ### STUFF YOU'LL NEED

 * Jumper wire or [alligator clip](https://www.adafruit.com/product/321)
-* Possibly: 1M-ohm resistor
+* 1M-ohm resistor (I'll give you one)
 * Feather board
 * USB cable
+* Optional: an object to use as a sensor

 ***

-### WIRING UP THE SENSOR
+### WIRING THINGS UP
-Lucky for us, the Feather has capacitive touch input built right in, making this super easy: basically all we need to do is run a wire from one of the analog pins (more about those in the next project) and that's it!
+Lucky for us, the Feather has capacitive touch input built right in, making this super easy!

-While the docs say that's all we need, I found that we really do need a 1M-ohm resistor to complete the circuit.
-You can try it without, but will likely get an error in your code.
-Add it going from your pin to ground, as shown here:

 ![](Images/CapacitiveTouch.png)

-We'll also add an LED (or use the built-in one) to see the output, so wire that up too.
+First, we need a piece of wire to act as our sensor.
+This can be a jumper, a bit of hookup wire, or an alligator clip (which work great for connecting to random objects).
+Connect one end to analog pin `A5`, leaving the other end unconnected.
 For now, we can just use a bare wire but we'll experiment with other objects (like bananas!) shortly.

+> 🙋‍♀️ Which pins can read touch input?
+All the analog ones!
+(These are marked `A0` through `A5`.
+More about this in the next assignment.)

+Next, we need a 1 mega-ohm resistor.
+One end gets connected to the analog pin, the other to ground.
+This provides protection from a short-circuit, like discussed in the other button examples; skipping this probably won't damage your Feather but the board is smart enough to know if you've skipped it and will throw an error until you add one.

+Finally, we'll also add an LED (or use the built-in one) to see the output.

 ***